ReactiveX/RxJavaFX/README.md

 ### JavaFX Scheduler

 When you update any JavaFX control, it must be done on the JavaFX Event Dispatch Thread.
 Fortunately, the `JavaFxScheduler` makes it trivial to take work off the JavaFX thread and put it back when the results are ready.
 Below we can use the `observeOn()` to pass text value emissions to a computation thread where the text will be flipped.
-Then we can pass `JavaFxScheduler.getInstance()` to another `observeOn()` afterwards to put it back on the JavaFX thread.
+Then we can pass `JavaFxScheduler.platform()` to another `observeOn()` afterwards to put it back on the JavaFX thread.
 From there it will update the `flippedTextLabel`.

 ```java
 TextField textInput = new TextField();